 Darin Padua, PhD, ATC

-Professor & Chair, Department of Exercise & Sport Science
+Joseph Curtis Sloane Distinguished Professor of Exercise and Sport Science

 Department of Exercise and Sport Science